OSGeo/OSGeoLive-doc/doc/overview/geotools_overview.rst

   :alt: GeoTools is a modular library supported by plugins for additional formats
   :align: right

 GeoTools is used by a number of projects including web services, command line tools and desktop applications.
-OSGeo-Live applications which include GeoTools include:
+OSGeoLive applications which include GeoTools include:
 :doc:`52nSOS_overview`, :doc:`52nWPS_overview`, AtlasStyler, :doc:`geomajas_overview`, Geopublisher, :doc:`geoserver_overview`, and :doc:`udig_overview`.

 Core Features